Easter Camping: 30 of the Best Things to Do on Easter Weekend in the UK 2021

 1. Attend a festival

 Home to puffins, ospreys and eagles, the magnificent British countryside is the perfect location for birdwatching.
 With over 200 nature reserves and more than a million members, the RSPB is the largest wildlife conservation charity in Europe.
-We’ve compiled a list of the best birdwatching spots near our Club Sites.
+Grab your binoculars and find the best birdwatching spots near our Club Sites, or look for some birds closer to home!

 3. Bluebell walk